vavakado/maerbooru/README.md

 ```

 This will generate the server binary into target/server/release and site package in target/site

-## Testing Your Project

-TODO: figure out how to set ssr leptos

 ## Executing the Server on a Remote Machine Without the Toolchain